ayonli/ngrpc/README.md

 *NOTE: The NPM package only contains the minimal file base,* *[go to GitHub for this Doc](https://github.com/hyurl/grpc-boot) and the related files.*
+*By combining these files, this project itself serves as an example of using gRPC Boot in real world.*

 ## Install